kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/w3c-tracecontext/README.md

   - randomSamplingPercentage: 100.00
 ```

-By providing no default telemetry resource, the user will be able to fully configure the tracing (besides the push URL which will be in the control of the extensionProvider).
-The approach looks already like the preferable way of configuring tracing.
+By providing no default telemetry resource, the user can completely configure the tracing (besides the push URL, which is controlled by the extensionProvider).
+Already now, this approach looks like the preferable way to configure tracing.

 ## Result